 - Budget pools to be set-up.

-Also, a complete Review and Approval Form, including all applicable assurances (human subjects, animals, radioactivity, biohazards, etc.), and complete Conflict of Interest Certification forms for all personnel on the project.
+A complete Review and Approval Form, including all applicable assurances (human subjects, animals, radioactivity, biohazards, etc.), and complete Conflict of Interest Certification forms for all personnel on the project.
 If there is a potential conflict, the project must be submitted to the RCOI committee for review, and the guarantee account will not be set up until a response is received from the Committee.

 Once all appropriated documentation and information is received, OSP will notify Post Award Finance who will set up the guarantee account and notify the department.